 - Blood type, body size, and severity of patient's condition

 - Recipient availability

-- How long organ is viable outside a body
+- How long the organ is viable outside a body

 Typically donated organs are from the deceased, but a living person can donate a whole kidney, or parts of the pancreas, lung, liver, intestine, and even bone marrow.